Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - However, the causal direction may also go in the other direction with the desire to remove the leg affecting the the brain area.
 - Compared to self-perception, our perceptions of other people are made without direct access to their mental and physiological states.
 - We have to use other cues such as facial expressions and voice tone to infer what others are thinking and how they are feeling.
-- Empathic accuracy: the ability to correctly infer another person’s thoughts and feelings.
+- *Empathic accuracy*: the ability to correctly infer another person’s thoughts and feelings.
 - For most people, their empathic accuracy of strangers is about 20%, close friends get 30%, and spouses get 30-35%.
 - To infer the thoughts of others, the observer must translate what’s observable into an inference about what’s unobservable: their psychological state.
 - Two theories on how we do this
-    - Mental state attribution theory: people develop a commonsense “folk psychology” to infer the thoughts of others.
+    - *Mental state attribution theory*: people develop a commonsense “folk psychology” to infer the thoughts of others.
 We develop an elaborate theory about the mind of others to infer their thoughts or predict their actions.
-    - Experience sharing theory: we simply observe someone else’s behavior, simulate it, and use our own mental state produced by the simulation to predict the mental state of others.
+    - *Experience sharing theory*: we simply observe someone else’s behavior, simulate it, and use our own mental state produced by the simulation to predict the mental state of others.
 - While we have the ability described in the mental state attribution theory, we don’t use it often as our understanding of others is often immediate and automatic.
 - Evidence supports both theories.
-- Theory of mind (ToM) / mentalizing: the ability to simulate the mental states of oneself and others.
+- *Theory of mind (ToM) / mentalizing*: the ability to simulate the mental states of oneself and others.
 - Newborns have an innate and automatic ability to imitate other people’s facial expression.
 - Review of the false-belief task to test for the presence of theory of mind and mirror neurons.
 - Evidence suggests that ToM is innate and that the mere presence of another person automatically triggers belief computations.
-- Empathy: our capacity to understand and respond to the unique emotional experiences of another person.
+- *Empathy*: our capacity to understand and respond to the unique emotional experiences of another person.
 - Evidence suggests that the same brains regions are activated when we experience something and when we see someone else having the same experience.
 - Then how do we know who is feeling what?
 Current research doesn’t know the answer.
 - Social preferences for people similar to us emerge in infants before one year of age.